darlatan/chatrooms-rules/README.md

-### Privacy Security Anonymoty Community Matrix/Discord chatrooms rules:
+### Privacy Security Anonymity Community Matrix/Discord chatrooms rules:

 You will find here the rules for the rooms part of the PSA Community.
 These rules are valid on Matrix and/or Discord if applicable.